DiTo97/gol/README.md

 ## Useful information

-### Full-matrix format

 ### Defaults

-- The borderline size to distinguish a small GoL's grid from a big one has been updated to $50$x$50$.
+- The borderline size to distinguish a small GoL's grid from a big one has been updated to *50*x*50*.

- ### Input file format
+ ### Display file format

+ Both the input and output file format comply with the full-matrix format (FM), that is,

-- Before reading the GoL matrix from an input file, replace the first character of the first row with the 'A' character to avoid the skipping behavior of getline.
+- in case the (0, 0) cellBefore reading the GoL matrix from an input file,  replace the first character of the first row with the 'A' character to avoid the skipping behavior of getline.
 Do this if the first character is a blank space (a DEAD cell).

 ### Folder structure